alex-seville/i18n-node/README.md

 # i18n

+**This is a fork of [https://github.com/mashpie/i18n-node](https://github.com/mashpie/i18n-node), designed to not auto-read/write files**

 Lightweight simple translation module with dynamic json storage.
 Uses common __('...') syntax in app and templates.
 Stores language files in json files compatible to [webtranslateit](http://webtranslateit.com/) json format.